ssfsx17/ffpnp/Jobs/JobDetails/Magus.md

 | 8 |
 | 9 |
 | 10 | Prestige Job Title: Dark Magus
-|    | Job Support: Elemental Exploitation - When you hit an elemental weakness, damage is tripled rather than doubled.
+|    | Job Support: Elemental Exploitation - When you hit an elemental weakness, the action affects the target twice as many times.
 |    | Reaction Unlock: Counter-Magic
 | 11 |
 | 12 |